Synthesizing geocodes to facilitate access to detailed geographical information in large scale administrative data: Discussion

-The continuous CART has the additional disadvantage that it can produce implausible geocodes, such as places of living in the middle of a lake, in a forest, or in industrial areas.
-This cannot happen with the categorical CART since the geocodes are modeled as categorical and thus only geocodes that were observed in the original data could appear in the synthetic data.
-This could be problematic in some applications in which the collected data only comprises a sample of the population and the information that an individual participated in the survey is already confidential.
-Releasing unaltered geocodes would put some individuals at risk even if the synthetic geocodes were attached to different units since the information would be revealed that someone living at a specific geographical location included in the data must have participated.
+The continuous CART has the additional disadvantage that it can produce implausible geocodes, such as places of residence in the middle of a lake, in a forest, or in industrial areas.
+This will not happen with the categorical CART, since only geocodes that were observed in the original data can appear in the synthetic data.
+This could be problematic in some applications in which the collected data only comprise a sample of the population and the information that an individual participated in the survey is confidential in itself.
+Releasing unaltered geocodes would put some individuals at risk even if the synthetic geocodes were attached to different units, since the information would be revealed that someone living at a specific geographical location included in the data must have participated.
 However, since the IEB covers the entire population, this is less problematic in our context.
-All individuals from the population should be included in this database and the information that someone lives at a specific location is generally not confidential.
+All individuals from the population should be included in this database, and the information that someone lives at a specific location is generally not confidential.